 Emissions from an extractive operation may include noise, dust, ground vibrations and blast noise.
 Ongoing monitoring of surface water and groundwater is essential to demonstrate onsite procedures are preventing pollution, equally where active dewatering is taking place perimeter monitoring of groundwater levels is essential to gauge the impact on the surrounding watertable.

 With any quarry there is a disturbance to the ground and a loss of habitat with the potential for a reduction in biodiversity.
 There are however opportunities to promote biodiversity during and post extraction.

 The provision of raw materials to meet the needs of today’s society may also provide an opportunity to examine, explore and understand past geological processes through the exposure of fresh rock/gravel faces.

 Archaeology and Heritage

-Stripping back of the topsoil may also reveal more recent times when earlier generations of human beings interacted with the landscape.
-Kilsaran Concrete recognises that archaeological heritage is a resource which can be used to gain knowledge and understanding of the past, that archaeological heritage is of great cultural and scientific importance.
+Stripping back of the topsoil may reveal evidence of times when earlier generations of human beings interacted with the landscape.
+Kilsaran recognises that archaeological heritage is a resource which can be used to gain knowledge and understanding of the past, that archaeological heritage is of great cultural and scientific importance.